gabrielalextx/Ready-TKinter-Windows/README.md

 This makes it for the basics, when you open the code, more explaining is done with an interactive example, just run the code on your editor of preference.

-# 3 - ADJUSTMENTS AND OPTIMIZATIONS
+# 3 - Adjustments and Optimizations
-I made the code based on a college project, and took me about 1 week to finish it; I'm not that expert on Python programming, so if you think that you make it better and adapt it to your needs, go for it!
+I made the code based on a college project, and took me about 1 week to finish it; I'm not that expert on Python programming, so if you want to make it better and adapt it to your needs, go for it!
 And if possible, tell me how you did it, so I can update the project itself!
 XD

 Based on this, you're free to use your imagination to use this code, from a college project like mine,